1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     ...
     net stop OracleServicePPDCFG

 Alternatively, you may use the Windows services utility to stop and start the Oracle services.
-This doesn't require adminsitrator rights.
+This doesn't require administrator rights.

 SQLNET.ORA